denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-30-what-is-the-best-coworking-in-lviv.md

 ---
 layout: post
 title: What is the best coworking in Lviv?
 excerpt: I visited all(almost) coworkings in Lviv and I want to share the knowledge with you.
-Map with all of them is included.
+Many photos, subjective opinions, and comparison.
 header-img: "images/coworkings-share-image.jpg"
 ---